Steele County Free Fair: History

 The first fair in Steele County was held on October 17, 1860.
 Prizes were awarded for categories such as "best 6 yoke of working oxen", "best butter churn", and "best wagon made in county".
 Horse racing featured.
 There is no record of the fair having taken place between 1861 and 1871, possibly due to the American Civil War.
 In 1872 it was held in a pasture on Main Street, and until 1917 it was held at various locations in the community.
 It moved to its current location in 1918.
 By 1927 the fair became a "free fair" with no admission charged.
 In the 1930s the fair introduced auto racing and grandstand stage shows with chorus lines, as addition to its traditional attractions.
 Free entertainment stages were added in 1979.

-No fair was held between 1942 and 1945 because of World War II, nor 2020 on grounds of COVID-19 pandemic.
+No fair was held between 1942 and 1945 because of World War II, nor 2020 on grounds of the COVID-19 pandemic.